 The following is a list of expenditures that require detailed receipts (if $35 or greater).
 Depending on the method of payment and the vendor’s electronic capabilities, an e-receipt with the required information may automatically be fed into your expense report via the system.
 If the e-receipt is not present, it is the responsibility of the traveler to attach the required receipt.

 The detailed receipt must show dates and all charges at time of checkout.
-If a meal (including room service) is included on the lodging receipt the detailed meal receipt is required if the meal was greater than $35.
+If a meal (including room service) is included on the lodging receipt, the detailed meal receipt is required if the meal was greater than $35.

 Detailed receipts are required if greater than $35.
 Alcohol must be itemized and reported in the expense report under the “ALCOHOL” expense type, as federal regulations require separately accounting for alcohol.
 Refer to Section 8.0 of this policy for additional information regarding travel charged to Sponsored Research.

-The Institute will reimburse travelers for all reasonable and necessary expenses while traveling on authorized Rensselaer business that are in compliance with the guidelines of the Travel and Expense Policy.
+The Institute will reimburse travelers for all reasonable and necessary expenses while traveling on authorized Rensselaer business that are in compliance with the guidelines of the Travel and Entertainment Policy.
 If the traveler receives reimbursement from another agency for expenses settled by Rensselaer, the traveler is expected to reimburse the Institute in a timely manner.

-Car Mileage Reinbursement
+Car Mileage Reimbursement

 Reimbursement requests must be processed through Concur Solutions and approved by the appropriate financial manager, supervisor, and, in most cases, Procurement Services.
 To request a personal reimbursement, complete and submit the Personal Reimbursement form located on the Oscar homepage.
 All requests need to be approved prior to making the purchase.